jasonecohen/ed/_texts/testlessonplan.md

 ---

-##Daily Instructional Lesson Plan
+#### Daily Instructional Lesson Plan
-##Content Area(s)/Course/Grade:
+##### Content Area(s)/Course/Grade:

--Unit:
+Unit:

--Lesson Topic: Earth’s Systems
+Lesson Topic: Earth’s Systems

--Date:
+Date:

--Teacher:
+Teacher:

--School:
+School:
--Standard(s):
+Standard(s):
-(HS-ESS2-2) – Analyze geoscience data to make the claim that one change to Earth’s surface can create feedbacks that cause changes to other Earth systems.
+###### (HS-ESS2-2) – Analyze geoscience data to make the claim that one change to Earth’s surface can create feedbacks that cause changes to other Earth systems.

--Student Outcome(s)/Learning Target:
+_Student Outcome(s)/Learning Target:_

-At the conclusion of this activity, students will be able to successfully identify cause-and-effect relationships as they naturally and inorganically occur.
-Through this process, they should also be able to predict the outcomes that certain changes to Earth’s surface may have on other related systems (e.g. coal mining causing water contamination).
+_At the conclusion of this activity, students will be able to successfully identify cause-and-effect relationships as they naturally and inorganically occur.
+Through this process, they should also be able to predict the outcomes that certain changes to Earth’s surface may have on other related systems (e.g. coal mining causing water contamination)._

 Context for Learning